balder-dev/balder/doc/source/basics/balderhub.rst

     Please note that this part of the documentation is not yet finished.
 It will still be revised and updated.

-Balder' grand vision is to create a open-source, share place for testing-projects.
+Balder' grand vision is to create a shared place for open-source testing-projects.
 We call them **BalderHub** packages.
 These packages are normal python packages.
-You can easily install them like normal python package and simply include them into your specific project.
+You can easily install them like normal and simply include them into your specific project.
 That allows you to reuse scenario and feature implementation by your own.
 You only have to provide your custom implementation that really depends on your device, but not the general test logic.